Chaklader/SignalSyncPro/notes/paper_1/Theory.md

 not merely in applying neural networks to Q-learning—a combination that had previously failed catastrophically—but in introducing architectural innovations that stabilize this inherently unstable learning process.

-This chapter explores DQN through multiple lenses: the mathematical foundations rooted in Markov Decision Processes, the algorithmic innovations that enabled stable learning, the theoretical challenges that arise when combining function approximation with bootstrapping, and the practical techniques that transform DQN from a theoretical construct into a robust system capable of solving real-world control problems such as traffic signal optimization.
+This note explores DQN through multiple lenses: the mathematical foundations rooted in Markov Decision Processes, the algorithmic innovations that enabled stable learning, the theoretical challenges that arise when combining function approximation with bootstrapping, and the practical techniques that transform DQN from a theoretical construct into a robust system capable of solving real-world control problems such as traffic signal optimization.

----

----

 ---